 Having shared all this with you, I don't want you to think that you will get an inferior guitar.
 There are many affordable, high quality, guitars at an affordable price point.

 Choosing Your Next Guitar

 Choosing an acoustic electric guitar is as personal as choosing a spouse.
 There is no such thing as "this one will do."
 It all depends on what type of musician you are, your experience level, and what you want to accomplish.
-However with this list of the top 10 acoustic electric guitars, there is a guitar that will fit your needs and desires.
+However with this list of the best acoustic electric guitars, there is a guitar that will fit your needs and desires.

 Personally if you want anything more than just something to pluck at home, there is no reason not to get an acoustic electric guitar.
 You never know when you might need to plug into a sound system, do a little home recording, or maybe play for a wedding or church service.
 Better to be prepared than have to come up with a less than optimal microphone situation.